fmpwizard/blog/content/post/I_knew_I_had_an_older_brother.md

 date = "2019-04-02T08:49:57-07:00"
-title = "I Knew I Had An Older Brother" tags = ["spirit", "love", "time", "illusion", "timelines"] draft = true
+title = "I Knew I Had An Older Brother" tags = ["spirit", "love", "time", "illusion", "timelines"] draft = false
 +++

-There were many things I considered wrong when I was a child, one of them was the feeling that I had an older brother, but somehow my parents kept it a secret.
+There were many things I considered wrong when I was a child.
+One of them was knowing, in my Soul, that I had an older brother, but my family denied it and I didn't have any physical proof.

 I remember countless afternoons, sitting at the kitchen table, trying to figure out how to fit an older brother in our family tree.
 My mother was pretty young when she had my older sister, and I was convinced he was born before her.

-I specially missed him when I had a difficult day at school, when I could really use some good advice from soneone like me, but with more experience.
+I specially missed him when I had a difficult day at school, when I could really use some good advice from someone like me, but with more experience.

 I eventually turned 18, moved to the US and at that point I didn't feel I needed him as much.
 Not that I knew what I was doing, but I had